manwar/python-guide/introduction-to-python.md

 Find OS name.

     import os
-    from os import path

     print(os.name)

-Check if file exists
+Check if file exists, we can import `path` class from the module `os`.

     import os
     from os import path